2025 Legislative Session

 Original Post Date: January 16th, 2025

-Post Updated: March 24th, 2025
+Post Updated: March 28th, 2025

-The following Bills are related to firearms, self-defense, hunting, and/or security officer licensing.
-Each Bill has a visual indication and includes the Title with a link to the Bill and a brief description of what the Bill is about, the Sponsor(s), Current Status, and Current Location.
-If you want to know more about what a Bill is, its process, and how it becomes law, see the Utah State Legislature website or How A Bill Becomes A Law In Utah.
+The following bills are related to firearms, self-defense, hunting, and/or security officer licensing.
+Each bill has a visual indication and includes the Title with a link to the bill and a brief description of what the bill is about, the Sponsor(s), Current Status, and Current Location.

-• [ ] We support the Bill.
+• [ ] We support the bill.
 It will improve current law(s) and make it better for firearm owners.

-• [ ] We are neutral about the Bill.
-It does not make it better or worse for firearm owners but may or may not improve current law(s).
+• [ ] We are neutral about the bill.
+It does not make it better or worse for firearm owners, but may or may not improve current law(s).

-We encourage you to read and fully understand each Bill and its context to form your opinion.
+We encourage you to read and fully understand each bill and its context to form your opinion.

 Total Bills: 25